Skip to content

 Single Inheritance

-So far, all the classes we have written are "standalone" — a class encapsulates its own data, provides its own interface, and has no familial relationship with any other class.
-But real-world entities do not exist in isolation: a student (Student) is a person (Person), a car (Car) is a type of vehicle (Vehicle).
-This "is-a" relationship is the core semantic that inheritance aims to express.
+All the classes we have written so far are "standalone"—each class encapsulates its own data and provides its own interface, with no familial relationship between them.
+However, real-world entities do not exist in isolation: a Student is a Person, a Car is a Vehicle.
+This "is-a" relationship is the core semantic that inheritance expresses.

 Inheritance allows us to derive a new class from an existing one.
-The new class automatically acquires the members and capabilities of the base class, and then adds its own unique features on top of that.
-To put it plainly, inheritance does not merely solve the problem of "writing fewer lines of code" — although it certainly achieves that — but rather how to establish clear hierarchical relationships between types.
-Once the hierarchy is established, subsequent polymorphism and interface abstraction have a solid foundation to build upon.
+The new class automatically acquires the members and capabilities of the base class, and then adds its own specific features on top of that.
+To put it plainly, inheritance is not about "writing fewer lines of code"—though it certainly achieves that—but rather how to establish clear hierarchical relationships between types.
+Once the hierarchy is established, the subsequent implementation of polymorphism and interface abstractions has a solid foundation.

 Basic Syntax of Inheritance

-Let's first look at the simplest form of inheritance:
+Let's look at the simplest form of inheritance first:

 class Person {